Our Hawke's Bay Vineyard on the Gimblett Gravels

 Hawke’s Bay is home to the widest range of tertiary viticulture and wine qualifications in the country and is a widely recognised farming, agriculture and horticulture powerhouse, leading production for many of the country’s fruit and produce production and exports.

-With 2320 annual sunshine hours, moderate rainfall, sheltering inland ranges and a warm maritime climate with a long growing season, the region is an ideal location for creating grapes of exceptional quality.Hawke's Bay has more than 4000 hectares of grapevines and is best known for Merlot/Cabernet blends, Syrah and Chardonnay.
+With 2320 annual sunshine hours, moderate rainfall, sheltering inland ranges and a warm maritime climate with a long growing season, the region is an ideal location for creating grapes of exceptional quality.Hawke's Bay has more than 4000 hectares of grapevines, Hawke's Bay vineyards are best known for Merlot/Cabernet blends, Syrah and Chardonnay.

 In 2023, following the devastating Cyclone Gabrielle, Hawke’s Bay Winegrower’s were delighted with the news that our region has been named the 12th Great Wine Region of the World.